ChasinSpin/astrid/docs/UsageGuide.md

 | Wi-Fi Password | iotaiota |
 | Hostname | astrid.local (or 10.0.0.5) |

-To connect, you will need to connect to this Wi-Fi network you will need to use VNC, see [Connect Via VNC](#connect-via-vnc).
+To connect, you will need to connect to this Wi-Fi network and you will need to use VNC, see [Connect Via VNC](#connect-via-vnc).
 Once connected, you can use the "Wi-Fi Setup" icon on your desktop to add Wi-Fi networks you require.

 When using Astrid for the first time, or with a new telescope / focal reducer configuration, it's important to determine the focal length and configure the [platesolver](Platesolver.md).
 See [Platesolver](Platesolver.md) for more information.
 Once plate solving is working, then you can Polar Align (if an equatorial mount) and then goto a bright star and focus precisely with a Bahtinov mask.